antoniosdougalis/Journal-Of-Personalised-Medicine_Parkinson-s-Project/README.md

-# Multi-Head Attention-Transformer Architecture for EEG Feature classification in Parkinson's Disease:
+# Multi-Head Attention-Transformer Architecture for EEG Feature classification in Parkinson's Disease

-Python-based pre-processing and Deep-Learning scripts for the submitted manuscript
+A Python-based Pre-Processing and Deep-Learning pipeline of scripts for the submitted manuscript

 Antonios.
 G. Dougalis.
 2026, Interpretable Electrophysiological Features of Resting-State EEG Capture Cortical Network Dynamics in Parkinson’s Disease, arXiv;

-also available as a pre-print at arXiv at: https://arxiv.org/html/2604.01475v1
+The manuscript is available as a pre-print at arXiv at: https://arxiv.org/html/2604.01475v1

 The files used to perform the Deep Learning Classification on the EEG extracted features are freely available for public use: